rk45825243/ChatBot/README.md

 # ChatBot
-chatbot in python using chatterbot module and using chatterbot corpus for data training.
+chatbot in python using chatterbot module and chatterbot corpus for data training.